 I shrug my shoulders.
 “Lots of strange things happened from there.
-Some refused to give up the bullshit that the government forced everyone into, while others liberated themselves without a second glance.
+Some refused to give up the rules that the government forced everyone to follow, while others liberated themselves without a second glance.
 Eventually,” I add, “people managed to find their own way.
 Schools went back to normal.
 We became more humane with each other.”
 I pause.
 “And the birth rate went up, while the death rate decreased.
 It’s amazing what proper nutrition does.”

-My grand-niece types up a final note before asking, “Why do you think people followed this stupid…rulebook for so long?
-I mean…eggs?
+My grand-niece types up a final note before asking, “Why do you think people followed this stupid rulebook for so long?
+I mean … eggs?
 Unhealthy?
 Seriously?”
 She shakes her head.
-“Seems kinda stupid if you asked me.”
+“Seems kinda silly if you asked me.”

 “Huh.”
 My grand-niece shakes her head again.
 “Still sounds stupid.”